 Course outline & key info

 Expedition Skills is a unique camping based multi-disciplinary 7-day programme for medical students delivered by WMT and Wild Human at a stunning, lake-side camp in the Lake District, England.
-You’ll learn a solid set of expedition-proven skills ranging from bushcraft and expedition preparation to bush mechanic training, personal security and GPS navigation and concluding with WMT medical skills training that is largely scenario based.
+See the drone video below!
+You’ll learn a solid set of expedition-proven skills ranging from bushcraft and expedition preparation to bush mechanic training, personal security and GPS navigation and concluding with wilderness medicine training that is largely scenario based.
 The course is delivered by the UK’s leading training providers in these respective fields.
 No previous camping or expedition experience is required.
 It’s an immersive, detailed and fun camping based experience.
 (Not for doctors – see this option.)

 Great – all of it.
 Lots of humour, real examples.

 An excellent, informative and useful course.
 Thank you v. much!

 Excellent in presenting a lot of content in an interesting way.